 - 3/4 cup (168g) sour cream, room temperature

 - 1 1/2 Tbsp (22ml) pure vanilla extract

 - 1 1/2 cup (360ml) whole milk, room temperature

-Pour batter evenly into prepared cake pans (about 2/3 of the way full) and bake for 35-40 minutes.
-They're done when they spring back to the touch and a toothpick inserted into the middle comes out clean.
+- Pour batter into prepared cake pans (no more than 2/3 of the way full) and bake for 35-40 minutes.
+They’re done when they spring back to the touch and a toothpick inserted into the middle comes out clean.
 Let the cakes cool in the pan for five minutes before turning them out onto a wire rack for an additional few hours of cooling.
-Make sure they're entirely room temperature before applying any frosting.
+Make sure they’re entirely room temperature before applying any frosting.